ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 and [quote()] to build the AST from a textual representation of Nim code.
 That can be convenient, but is not very flexible.
-In this section, we will learn how we can build a valid AST from scratch by calling functions of the [macros]{.mod} module.
+In this section, we will learn how we can build a valid AST from scratch by calling functions of the [macros] module.
 That is not that easy, but this way we have the full power of the Nim meta-programming available.

-Luckily, the [macros]{.mod} module provides some macros like [dumpTree()] and [dumpAstGen()] which can help us get started.
-We will create again a macro similar to the [show()] [macro] that we created before with the [quote do:] construct, but now with elementary instructions from the [macros]{.mod}
+Luckily, the [macros] module provides some macros like [dumpTree()] and [dumpAstGen()] which can help us get started.
+We will create again a macro similar to the [show()] [macro] that we created before with the [quote do:] construct, but now with elementary instructions from the [macros] module.
-module.
 This may look a bit boring, but this plain example is already complicated enough for the beginning, and it shows use the basics to construct much more powerful [macros] later.